Joan (Schiavon) Huesca (1928 – 1987)

 “She started yelling, ‘Fire!
 Fire!’, ” Eduardo would later recall.
 “Her cries woke us up – the neighbors, my father, and me.”
 (2)

 Still groggy, Eduardo grabbed the fire extinguisher and rushed downstairs to try to find the source of the fire.
-There was so much smoke by the time he reached the third or fourth floor that he could hardly see, much less breathe.
+There was so much smoke when he reached the third or fourth floor that he could hardly see, much less breathe.
 Perhaps in shock – he did not know why – he dropped the fire extinguisher on the ground and raced swiftly back to the seventh floor to warn his family of his findings.
 He did not know how to break the news to them that there was no way out.

 The Huescas in more serene days: left to right: Brothers Enrique and Gilbert Huesca, Dr. Jose Felipe Franco (a longtime family friend), Joan (Schiavon) Huesca, Mercedes (Formento) Huesca, and Mrs. Jose Franco.
-July 7, 1975, La Fonda del Recuerdo Restaurant, Mexico City.
+July 7, 1975, La Fonda del Recuerdo Restaurant, Mexico City. |

 (1) Huesca, Enrique.
 Telephone interview.
 April 6, 2013.